-cancelClass: (string) CSS class string that will be added to the cancel button locale: (object) Allows you to provide localized strings for buttons and labels, customize the date display format, and change the first day of week for the calendars.
+cancelClass: (string) CSS class string that will be added to the cancel button locale: (object) Allows you to provide localized strings for buttons and labels, customize the date format, and change the first day of week for the calendars.
 Check off "locale (with example settings)" in the configuration generator to see how to customize these options.

 singleDatePicker: (boolean) Show only a single calendar to choose one date, instead of a range picker with two calendars; the start and end dates provided to your callback will be the same single date chosen